apexfarm/ApexTestKit/README.md

 ## Entity Builder Factory

 It is recommended to keep how the sObject relationship is established in the test class.
 Because they are less subject to change, and clearer to the developers.
-In order to increase the reusability, let's introduce the entity builder factory.
-Here is how the Entity Builder Factory can be used:
+In order to increase the reusability, let's introduce the Entity Builder Factory:

 ```java
 @IsTest